jennasilvera/fund-finance-transaction-memo/README.md

 ## Project Objective

-The goal of this project is to create a realistic analyst-style work product for fund finance, corporate banking, leveraged finance, private credit, and investment banking analyst recruiting.
+The goal of this project is to create a realistic analyst-style work product for fund finance, corporate banking, leveraged finance, private credit, and investment banking.

 The project is designed to show the ability to support bankers and credit officers with: